futurice/futulokki/README.md

 Warning: This guide might contain some errors since some stuff has been censored out.
 Also domain names have been changed.
+Some parts of this project are a bit "hacky", so beware!

 Web architecture
 ----------------